Diligend launches Live Profiles, a unique tool for institutional investors and investment consultants that automatically sorts, structures, and...

-What does Operational Due Diligence reveal about prospective investment manager?
+What does Operational Due Diligence reveal about prospective investment managers?

 Even though in the past operationally focused due diligence (ODD) was considered less important compared to investment due diligence (IDD), and thus often overlooked by investors, the depth and nature of the ODD process have changed significantly since the 2008 crisis.

-Awareness that malfunctions in manager´s operational processes and procedures, legal structure, and organization, staffing, underlying securities, compliance policies, and procedures, or use of third-party service providers can seriously impact fund´s overall success contributed to the growing importance of operational due diligence.
+Awareness that malfunctions in manager's operational processes and procedures, legal structure, and organization, staffing, underlying securities, compliance policies, and procedures, or use of third-party service providers can seriously impact a fund's overall success all contribute to the growing importance of operational due diligence.

-That´s why it is not a rare case that nowadays operational due diligence teams hold significant power in the manager due diligence process, even to the point that they can veto prospective investments if they fail ODD team´s review.
+That's why it is not uncommon for operational due diligence teams to hold significant power in the manager due diligence process, even to the point that they can veto prospective investments if they fail the ODD review.